 It allows managers to take action

 If you don’t know something is wrong, it’s hard to put it right.
 Employee engagement survey results will highlight when something isn’t working within your organisation.
 However, beware of the pitfall of listening and not acting.
 A YouGov poll of 3,000 workers revealed that only 20% of employees believe their managers take action on survey results.
+Make sure you act on the employee engagement survey questions you ask.

 It gives you a sense of direction